Semantic-aware Random Convolution and Source Matching for Domain Generalization in Medical Image Segmentation: Results and Discussion

 Like previous methods, \gls{srcsm} assumes that images of the source and target domains show the same anatomy and offer roughly the same field of view.
 In particular, \gls{sm} might be sensitive to drastic changes in the field of view for which further evaluation is necessary.
 However, previous localization of the region of interest, e.g., with the method in~\cite{payer2019integrating}, provides a straight-forward solution to alleviate this issue. \gls{sm} might also be sensitive to imaging artifacts that alter the intensity distribution of an image, similarly to many common normalization techniques.
 While further analysis is left for future work, the whole-heart to cine experiments provide additional insight on the generality of our method by assessing the performance in the presence of domain gaps our method was not explicitly designed to bridge.
 These domain gaps include morphological differences, potential slice misalignment of neighboring cine slices, differences in label definition and changes in field of view.
 While our method achieved good results in these experiments, we acknowledge that a performance gap remains when compared to the in-domain results.
 Further investigation is necessary to assess how much additional improvement can be achieved when these additional sources of domain gap are addressed, e.g., by registering cine slices and carefully assessing and potentially aligning the label definition.

 Even though we perform a comprehensive evaluation for cross-modality \gls{dg}, some limitations related to the evaluation remain.
-While we employ strong spatial augmentation to account for possible morphological differences between source and target domain, further assessment of the performance in the presence of significant morphological differences is left for future work.
-Our evaluation on the systolic cine data already provides some evidence on the generality of our method under morphological changes, however, additional experiments using, e.g., abdominal scans that contain organs with tumors of different sizes and at different locations, would be interesting.
+While we employ strong spatial augmentation to account for possible morphological differences between source and target domain, the augmentation techniques are limited by their respective predefined parameterization.
+Further assessment of the performance in the presence of significant morphological differences is left for future work.
+Our evaluation on the systolic cine data already provides some evidence on the generality of our method under morphological changes, however, additional experiments on cases of rare disease types or using, e.g., abdominal scans that contain organs with tumors of different sizes and at different locations, would be interesting.
 Further, in this work, we focus on the challenging single-source cross-modality setting between \gls{mr}- and \gls{ct}-based imaging modalities and therefore we specifically designed \gls{sm} with grayscale images in mind.
 While an extension to multi-channel data like RGB images in histopathology is technically possible, for example, by applying \gls{sm} to each channel independently, this goes beyond the scope of this work and is left for future extension.